About SCPC

-LTC pharmacies serve one of our nation’s most vulnerable populations, as a typical LTC pharmacy patient suffers from multiple complex and chronic conditions and cognitive impairment, and takes 12-13 prescription medications a day.
-Our patients live in skilled nursing facilities (SNFs), assisted living facilities (ALFs), the community and other long-term care settings.
+LTC pharmacy patients are among the nation’s most vulnerable populations.
+A typical patient manages multiple complex and chronic conditions, may experience cognitive impairment, and takes an average of 12-13 prescription medications each day.
+These patients live in skilled nursing facilities (SNFs), assisted living facilities (ALFs), the community and other long-term care settings.

 image